 In 2011 BP purchased the remaining shares in Brazilian biofuel company Tropical BioEnergia SA, taking BP’s total share to 100%.
 In the same year, BP expanded its investments significantly with the full acquisition of the Brazilian sugar and ethanol producer Companhia Nacional de Açúcar e Álcool (CNAA).
 BP is now an owner operator of three ethanol mills located in Goiás and Minas Gerais staes in Brazil.

-Together with DuPont and AB Sugar, we’re building a $500 million commercial-scale ethanol plant in the UK on an existing BP site at Hull.
-The plant, operating under the name Vivergo Fuels, will have capacity to produce 420 million litres of ethanol and 500,000 tonnes of animal feed annually – with potential to be retroffitted to produce the advanced biofuel biobutanol in future.
+Together with DuPont and AB Sugar, we have built a commercial-scale ethanol plant in the UK on an existing BP site at Hull.
+The plant, operating under the name Vivergo Fuels, has a production capacity to produce 420 million litres of ethanol and 500,000 tonnes of animal feed annually.
+The facility has the potential to be retroffitted to produce the advanced biofuel biobutanol in future.

 The BP Biofuels Global Technology Centre is a world-class research facility in San Diego, California, where leading scientists and technologists are generating innovations in the biofuels industry.
 We’re investing $500 million over 10 years in the US in the Energy Biosciences Institute.
 Our partners in the project are the University of California Berkeley, the University of Illinois, Urbana Champaign and the Lawrence Berkeley National Laboratory.